 One dead as fire hits Chevron refinery in Mississippi

-The fire came the day after a Chevron pipeline unrelated to the refinery exploded in rural Milford, Texas, shooting flames high into the air and prompting evacuations but causing no injuries.
+The fire, which is under investigation, happened a day after a Chevron pipeline unrelated to the refinery exploded in rural Milford, Texas - shooting flames high into the air and prompting evacuations but causing no injuries.

 It said the restart of a 29,000-bpd hydrocracker, which uses hydrogen to break down molecules into other refined products, had been completed and that all other units were online.

-Chevron did not reply to a request for comment on the Genscape reports.
+Chevron did not comment on the Genscape reports.

 The refinery, which began operating in 1963, is the largest of three in Mississippi.